GoogleCloudPlatform/community/tutorials/transparent-proxy-and-filtering-on-k8s-with-initializers/index.md

 ## Create Container Engine cluster and install Helm

-1. Create Container Engine cluster with alpha features enabled, RBAC support and a cluster version of at least 1.7 to support initializers:
+1. Create Container Engine cluster with alpha features enabled, RBAC support, and a cluster version of at least 1.7 to support initializers:

         gcloud container clusters create tproxy-example \
         --zone us-central1-f \